-Cultural Competency - Outreach staff must be knowledgeable about the target population and sub-populations and have the ability to connect to potential clients regardless of age, gender, ethnicity, or any other characteristic.
-Each veteran requires an individual approach; there is no one-size-fits-all model, and some veterans may take longer to respond to outreach efforts than others.
+Cultural Competency - Outreach staff must be knowledgeable about the target population and sub-populations and connect to potential clients regardless of age, gender, ethnicity, or any other characteristic.
+Each veteran requires an individual approach; there is no one-sizefits-all model, and some veterans may take longer to respond to outreach efforts than others.